Claude vs Gemini: Which AI Assistant is Worth Paying For?

 For Complex Problem-Solving and Code Review

 Gemini is faster but less reliable on these tasks.
-Its reasoning can feel surface-level on genuinely hard problems.
-It shines instead when the problem is "I need to check something quickly" or "summarize what I just wrote" while still inside the app where you're working.
+Its reasoning can feel surface-level on complex problems.
+It shines when the problem is "I need to check something quickly" or "summarize what I just wrote" while still inside the app where you're working.

 For Google Workspace Teams